RL20/restaurant-s-orders/README.md

 Logging in as a Customer Grants access to the home page where you can order food

-Logging in as an Admin Grants access to the home page & control panel.
+Logging in as an Admin grants access to the home page & control panel.
 An admin button will appear in the top toolbar and will allow access to the control panel.

-the control panel contains these management options:
-Home, Actions, Orders, Order history
+The control panel contains these management options: Home, Actions, Orders, Order history

 ### Home Page -

-Customer-can order food and able to enter only this page
+Customer-can order food and is able to enter this page alone.

-Admin- can have access to control panel via admin button
+Admin- can have access to the control panel via the admin button.

 ![Home Page](./docs/screenshots/resturate_2.png)

 ### Actions -

-The action page allows admin,
-view existing meals , update data, delete meals from the menu, add a new meals
+The action page allows an admin to view existing meals, update data, delete meals from the menu, and add new meals.

 ![Action](./docs/screenshots/resturate_3.png)

-click on the button "Add new meal" will open a form and insert the meal to db
+Click the "Add new meal" button to open a form and insert the meal to the DB.

 ![Action-Add meal](./docs/screenshots/resturate_4.png)

 ### Orders -

-Here Admin can see and manege orders , click on spcipic order from the list will open Order Details table ,below Admin can confirm the order done ,or cancel the order.
+Here an Admin can see and manage orders, click on a specific order from the list which will open the Order Details table, below, the Admin can confirm the order once done, or cancel the order.

-confirn order will save the order in Order history
+Confirming the order will save the order in the Order history.

 ![Orders](./docs/screenshots/resturate_5.png)

 ### Orders History -

-Here Admin can see All orders Done to follow up ,
-And if not required, can completely delete the order from the databases
+Here an Admin can see all done Orders and follow up, and if not required, can completely delete the order from the database.

 ![Orders History](./docs/screenshots/resturate_6.png)